ikoniqoz/nitrodocs/content/developers/tools/events.md

 # Events

-Events allow you add your own functionality to the PyroCMS core by hooking into preset points in the code called triggers.
-There are several triggers already in place in the PyroCMS core that allow you to do things within your code when other parts of PyroCMS run.
+Events allow you add your own functionality to the NitroCMS core by hooking into preset points in the code called triggers.
+There are several triggers already in place in the NitroCMS core that allow you to do things within your code when other parts of NitroCMS run.

 ## Using Events in your modules

-Create an events.php file in the root of your module (it will be autoloaded when PyroCMS starts to run).
+Create an events.php file in the root of your module (it will be autoloaded when NitroCMS starts to run).
 Below is an example file from a module named "Sample":

 <script src="https://gist.github.com/1373989.js?file=gistfile1.aw"></script>

-In the above example, the **Events\_Sample** registers the function 'run' to run when the **public\_controller** trigger is called in PyroCMS.
+In the above example, the **Events\_Sample** registers the function 'run' to run when the **public\_controller** trigger is called in NitroCMS.

 It is important to note that some triggers pass data that you can use in your function as well.

-## PyroCMS Triggers
+## NitroCMS Triggers

-PyroCMS includes the following event triggers:
+NitroCMS includes the following event triggers:

 ### System Triggers (In places other than modules)